IntelRealSense/RealSenseID/Readme.md

    Please see the [signature callback example](examples/shared/signature_example/rsid_signature_example.cc) for a detailed example.

 ### Preview API
-Requiring OpenCV installed on the host device.
+Host needs to have OpenCV installed.
-Currently only VGA (640x480) YUV format is available.
+Currently 640x352 YUV format is available.

 ##### StartPreview
-Starts F450 camera preview.
-Callback function provided as parameter will be invoked for a newly arrived image and can be rendered by your application.
+Starts preview.
+Callback function that is provided as parameter will be invoked for a newly arrived image and can be rendered by your application.
 ```cpp
 class PreviewRender : public RealSenseID::PreviewImageReadyCallback
 {